SaraR-1/Immigration/README.md

 Here the three clusters situation is highlighted.
 Moreover it is possible to see that most of the flow from the Nord-ovest comes from the Lombardia region (plus Piemonte, second cluster).
 While Lazio, Emilia-Romagna, Veneto and Toscana are those that contribute the most to the second cluster (Nord-est, Centro).

 ## Zones by Origin Distribution Plots
-In this section the different origin territories are included in the study.
+In this section the different origin territories are included in the study at two aggregation levels:
+- continent;
+- country.

 ### Origin Continent
 First, a plot for each Italian zone is shown.
 Here an aggregation over the origin continent is performed.